snxd/interop-steam/README.md

 1. Copy steaminterop.dll and steam_api.dll from /bin subdirectory to host exe location
 2. Copy steamauth.js and steamtest.js from the /js directory to the your skin /js directory
-3. Open your mainwindow.html in your skin
+3. Open mainwindow.html in your skin
-4. Following the script tag for *mainwindow.js* add: ```
+4. Following the script tag for mainwindow.js add: ```
 <script src="/js/steam.js" type="text/javascript"></script>
 <script src="/js/steamtest.js" type="text/javascript"></script>```
 5. Save mainwindow.html